-MULTIPLAY ER CONNECTION
+MULTIPLAY

+the part of the second

 Enter Name:

-7Satum
+7Saturn

+100 Mar.
 Internet

+and a Para and the second second

 Local Area Network (IPX)

--
+and the second

 Local Area Network (TCP/IP)

 Instant Action

 Previous Menu

 You can of course also use IPX, up to Windows Vista (if installed).
-With newer versions of Windows TCP/IP is mandatory for the CD version of the game.
-For the GOG version that is no longer true.
-It brings along an IPX wrapper, see using IPX.
+With newer versions of Windows and the CD version of the game TCP/IP is mandatory, although the game probably won't run very stable to begin with.
+The GOG version brings along an IPX wrapper, see using IPX.